What to expect from your first therapy session in Santa Rosa

 Will I have homework?

-The types of things I might suggest you complete in between sessions often include reflection activities to help you get a better sense of the important values in your life, communication skills, or ways to settle your thoughts/mind during stressful moments.
+The types of things I might suggest you complete in between sessions often include reflection activities to help you get a better sense of the important values in your life, communication skills, trying out a new “committed action,” or ways to settle your thoughts/mind during stressful moments.

 How often do I have sessions?

-After the first session, if it feels like a good fit, we will finalize a weekly time to meet on an ongoing basis.
+After the first 1-2 trial sessions, if it feels like a good fit, we will finalize a weekly time to meet on an ongoing basis.
 My method of therapy requires a weekly commitment; however, you get to decide when you end therapy.
-There is never any pressure to see me for any defined length of time, but most clients find that 6-8 months is usually required to get their full benefit.

 What if I don’t like what happened in the first session or I am not sure it is a good match?